rikotacards/private-nft-demo/ReadMe.md

 # 1. Create `Token.daml`
 1. in the `daml` directory, create new file named `Token.daml`

-at the top, line 1:
-`module Token where`

 Recall feature:
 - Content creators can mint NFTs